HiwotBelay/Laravel-task-manager/README.md

 # 🚀 Laravel Task Manager App

 Welcome to my very first Laravel project — a **Task Manager** — built with ❤️ using **PHP, Laravel, and MySQL**.
-This marks the start of my backend web development journey, and I'm proud to share this milestone!..
+This marks the start of my backend web development journey, and I'm proud to share this milestone!

 ---